NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 The Inspector Window is divided into three main areas:
 <ol>
   <li>The top left is the "Select Type" pane.
 This has a partial list of OpenStudio object types and identifies how many objects of a specific type are in your model.</li>
 <li>The bottom left pane is the "Select Object" pane.
 If you select a "Type" in the type pane, a list of objects of that type will be displayed in the "Select Object" pane.
 The objects listed in the "Select Object" pane have a number to indicate how many objects in the model refer to this object.
-Below the list are a plus button to create a new object of this type, a copy button to copy the selected object, a minus button to delete the selected object, and a purge button to purge unused objects of this type.
+Below the list are several buttons.
+The plus button to create a new object of this type, a copy button to copy the selected object,a minus button to delete the selected object, and a purge button to purge unused objects of this type.
 For some object types one or more of these buttons may be disabled.</li>
 <li>The third and last pane of the Inspector is the "Edit Object" pane at the right.
 This displays the fields for the currently selected object in the "Select Object" pane.
 Some fields accept a string; others are edited via a pull-down list.
 For some object types, some fields may be hidden from the Inspector or locked from editing.
 This is by design.</li>
 </ol>